-Using the Shift function, one of the 3 available $Space\ FX$ can be selected.
+Using the Alt switch, one of the 3 available Space FX can be selected.

-6 DELAY
+(6) DELAY

-This is the delay switch.
+This is the Delay switch.

-By pressing it, one of the $Delay\ FX$ is either enabled or disabled.
+By pressing it, one of the Delay FX is either enabled or disabled.
 The FX is enabled for the edited part.
-If a $Space\ FX$ was previously enabled, it is immediately disabled as Space and $Delay\ FXs$ are mutually exclusive.
+If a Space FX was previously enabled, it is immediately disabled as Space and Delay FXs are mutually exclusive.